caffeineGMT/Algorithm/docs/Built-inClass.md

 - `public static void sort​(int[] a)`
   - Sorts the specified array into ascending numerical order.
   - Implementation note: The sorting algorithm is a Dual-Pivot Quicksort by Vladimir Yaroslavskiy, Jon Bentley, and Joshua Bloch.
 This algorithm offers O(n log(n)) performance on many data sets that cause other quicksorts to degrade to quadratic performance, and is typically faster than traditional (one-pivot) Quicksort implementations.
+- `public static <T> List<T> asList​(T... a)`
+Returns a fixed-size list backed by the specified array.
+(Changes to the returned list "write through" to the array.)
+This method acts as bridge between array-based and collection-based APIs, in combination with Collection.toArray().
+The returned list is serializable and implements RandomAccess.
+This method also provides a convenient way to create a fixed-size list initialized to contain several elements:
+  List<String> stooges = Arrays.asList("Larry", "Moe", "Curly");
+- `public static void fill​(int[] a, int val)`
+Assigns the specified int value to each element of the specified array of ints.
+- `public static int hashCode​(int[] a)`
+  - Returns a hash code based on the contents of the specified array.
+For any two non-null int arrays a and b such that Arrays.equals(a, b), it is also the case that Arrays.hashCode(a) == Arrays.hashCode(b)
+  - when use `var set = new hashset<int[]>()` this set is actually using the address of the object not using the content

 # String